Reviewed by John Gammichia, DMD, FAGD

 -Renee, of Om...and then some

 As with most other aspects of childhood development, each baby is different and operates on his own schedule.
 Some children, for instance, don’t get their first tooth until they are 10 months old, while others proudly display one at 3 months.
 Generally, the bottom front teeth come in first, followed by the top front teeth.
 Next are the molars and finally the cuspids, which are the pointed teeth.
-In all, there are 20 “primary” or baby teeth.
-If they seem gapped and uneven, don’t worry: Space between baby teeth allows room for 32 bigger permanent teeth to replace them later, during your child’s early elementary school years when the baby teeth fall out.
+In all, there are 20 "primary" teeth—more commonly known as baby teeth.
+If they seem gapped and uneven, don’t worry: Space between baby teeth allows room for 32 bigger permanent teeth to replace them later, which will come in during your child’s early elementary school years when the baby teeth fall out.

 Protecting your baby’s teeth from decay starts as soon as his first tooth erupts through his gums.
 The upper front row is the most susceptible to problems, but any of his teeth are vulnerable.
 There are several things you can do to keep decay at bay and to begin making oral care fun for him.
 Here are some tried-and-true tips direct from moms who have been there, done that – some more than once!